cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 - In `CListMempool`, introduce a new channel `txsRemoved` of type `chan types.TxKey` to notify the mempool reactor that a transaction was removed from the mempool.
+  - This is the same mechanism used to notify the consensus reactor when there are transactions available to include in a block.
-- In the mempool reactor, introduce a new goroutine to handle incoming transaction keys in the `txsRemoved` channel.
+- In the mempool reactor, introduce a new goroutine to handle incoming transaction keys from the `txsRemoved` channel.
 For each key received, update `txSenders`.
 - In `CListMempool`, `resCbFirstTime` is the function that handles responses of type `CheckTxType_New`.
 Instead of setting it as an ad-hoc callback on each